 Second Harvest Tri-Cities

 Second Harvest Tri-Cities provides a valuable investment in fighting hunger and feeding hope by bringing together community resources together to feed people in need through empowerment, education and partnerships.
-Second Harvest Tri-Cities is located in Kennewick, WA and is committed to ensuring a safe and nutritious supply of food is available to families, children and seniors in need in our neighborhoods.
+Second Harvest Tri-Cities is located in Pasco, WA and is committed to ensuring a safe and nutritious supply of food is available to families, children and seniors in need in our neighborhoods.
 The organization relies on community partners for food donations and then distributes this to area food banks.

 Second Harvest Tri-Cities is an important partner in the Fields of Grace ministry.
 They communicate with the food banks and other organizations they serve to determine what produce is needed.
-Once the produce has been gleaned or harvested, Second Harvest provides transportation of the produce back to their warehouse in Kennewick.
+Once the produce has been gleaned or harvested, Second Harvest provides transportation of the produce back to their warehouse in Pasco.
 The produce is stored there until it is distributed to area food banks.

 Obviously, farmers provide the crops that we harvest.
 We have harvested apples, sweet cherries, carrots, potatoes, apricots, and corn from large-scale producers.
 We have also picked plums, tomatoes, and grapes from residential sites.
 We are always looking for new crops to harvest.

 Participating farmers may be the recipients of a tax-benefit.
 Second Harvest sends farmers a receipt for the produce gleaned from their fields or orchards.
 We recommend that farmers contact their accountant for further details.